For members with complex diagnoses or special needs, we offer a variety of health services to help them manage their condition on a daily basis.

 More information about each service is provided below.

-Care Management is part of the Medical Management Department.
+Health Management is part of the Medical Management Department.
 We work with the providing clinic to create a care plan that promotes the wellness of the member.
 This team consists of clinical and nonclinical staff in each of the following areas, all with the goal of ensuring an actionable care plan for members:

 - Case Management